Iceland

 Ísafjörður

-Ísafjörður is a firm favourite on Icelandic cruise itineraries, a town on Iceland’s West Fjords peninsula – the country’s least populated region.
+Ísafjörður is a firm favourite on Iceland cruise itineraries, a town on Iceland’s West Fjords peninsula – the country’s least populated region.
 Just 3,500 people call this town home, once one of Iceland’s main trading ports and now a historic fishing village with some of Iceland’s oldest and most well-preserved buildings.
 For such a small town it packs in some fantastic museums, like Osvör Museum and Maritime Museum – located in an 18th-century house and serving up Icelandic delicacies.
-Most people, however, come to Ísafjörður for its intense natural beauty, located near glaciers and fjords.
-Nature lovers should be sure to stop at Vigur Island – surrounded by deep blue water and boasting Iceland's only windmill, Europe's smallest post office and a colony of 80,000 puffins.
+Most cruisers, however, come to Ísafjörður for its intense natural beauty, located near glaciers and fjords.
+Nature-lovers should be sure to stop at Vigur Island – surrounded by deep blue water and boasting Iceland's only windmill, Europe's smallest post office and a colony of 80,000 puffins.

 Seyðisfjörður